rjorton/OIE2023/README.md

 ```
 cd ~/Richard/Sim1
 ```

+And now call the consenus for the sample:

 ```
 samtools mpileup -aa -A -d 0 -Q 0 S1.bam | ivar consensus -p S1 -t 0.4